sigmorphon/sigmorphon.github.io/constitution.md

 ---
 layout: default
-title: Constitution
+title: Constitution of the ACL Special Interest Group on Computational Morphology and Phonology (2006–Present)
 numbered: true
 ---

-# Constitution of the ACL Special Interest Group on Computational Morphology and Phonology (2006–Present)

 ## Statement of Purpose